Of Microbes and Men - The Fermi Paradox

 Fermi & Drake: Not-So-Scary Numbers

 Enter the Fermi Paradox, one of the universe’s most frustrating head-scratchers.
 It goes like this: the galaxy’s chock-full3 of potentially habitable planets, and it’s been around for billions of years.
-Even with slow, sub-lightspeed spaceships, a motivated alien civilization could’ve turned the Milky Way into their personal empire by now4.
+Even with slow, sub-lightspeed spaceships, a motivated alien civilization could’ve turned the Milky Way into their personal playground by now4.
 So, where’s the galactic welcome mat?
 Why isn’t our cosmic neighborhood buzzing with alien tourists?
 Something’s gotta be holding back the interstellar party planners, but what?

 To crack this mystery, we turn to the Drake Equation5, a cosmic recipe for guessing how many alien civilizations might be out there waving “hi” (or at least broadcasting something we could detect).
 It looks like this: